Executing on Server or Client

 Client Method Attribute

-Placing a Client attribute above a method ensures that the method cannot be called unless the local client is active (and optionally additionally the NetworkObject is initialized).
-There are additional properties which may be added to the attribute for additional functionality.
+Placing a Client attribute above a method ensures that the method cannot be called unless the local client is active and the NetworkObject is initialized (the latter of which can be disabled by enabling the UseIsStarted option).
+There are additional properties which may be added to the attribute for additional functionality, such as for disabling the warning that would be logged if you try to call the method with this and it doesn't pass the check.

 Server Method Attribute